What is Strong Customer Authentication?

 *Something that the customer knows (password or PIN), has (phone) or is (fingerprint).

-Note: From 14 September 2019, banks will decline payments that require Strong Customer Authentication but don’t meet these criteria.
+Note: From 1 January 2021, depending on the implementation per country, banks will decline payments that require Strong Customer Authentication but don’t meet these criteria.

 Any reservations that are facilitated via Online Payments will have Strong Customer Authentication taken care of by Booking.com.